Extension groups between atoms and objects in locally noetherian Grothendieck category

 \begin{proof} (1) This follows from Theorem \ref{Thm:Bassext}.

 (2) This follows from (\ref{item:asupprhom}) and Proposition \ref{Prop:assmor}. \end{proof}

 \begin{Thm} Let $\mcA$ be a locally noetherian Grothendieck category.
-Then the map $\mcX\mapsto\asupp\mcX$ is a bijection between $E$-stable subcategories of $\mcA$ closed under arbitrary direct sums and direct summands, and subsets of $\ASpec\mcA$.
+Then the map $\mcX\mapsto\asupp\mcX$ is a bijection between the E-stable subcategories of $\mcA$ closed under arbitrary direct sums and direct summands, and the subsets of $\ASpec\mcA$.
 The inverse map is given by $\Phi\mapsto\asupp^{-1}\Phi$. \end{Thm}